-When an allegation of child physical or sexual abuse is made against a staff member, youth and/or volunteer, the AAU may immediately notify the member that he or she is ineligible to participate in any AAU activities.
-As necessary, the AAU may suspend or change the assignment of a staff member and/or volunteer.
+When an allegation of child physical or sexual abuse is made against an AAU member (coach, event organizer, volunteer, athlete or staff member), the AAU may immediately notify the member that he

+ATHLETE PROTECTION and ABUSE PREVENTION POLICY or she is ineligible to participate in any AAU activities.
+As necessary, the AAU may suspend (temporarily or indefinitely) or change the assignment of a staff member and/or volunteer.